-The student school day for grades one through twelve shall consist of a minimum of five and one-half hours, not including the lunch period.
+The student school day for grades one through twelve will consist of a minimum of six hours, not including the lunch period.
 The school day consists of the schedule of class instruction and class activities as established and sponsored by the school district.
-Time during which students are released from school for parent/teacher conferences may be counted as part of the student's instructional time.
-The minimum school day shall meet the requirements as established for the operation of accredited schools.
+Time during which students are released from school for parent/teacher conferences may be counted as part of students' instructional time.
+The minimum school day will meet the requirements as established for the operation of accredited schools.